driessenslucas/researchproject/README.md

     - **Maze Navigation**: Visual assessment of the RC car's capability to navigate the real-world maze.
     - **Sensor Data Analysis**: Evaluating real-time sensor data for navigation and collision avoidance.

+- **Physical Maze Construction**:

+  - **Overview**: As an integral part of the research, a physical maze was constructed to mirror the virtual RCMazeEnv.
+This real-world maze serves as a crucial platform for testing and evaluating the RC robot's navigation capabilities and the effectiveness of the reinforcement learning algorithms in a tangible environment.

+  - **Guide**: The complete construction process, including the list of materials, tools required, assembly instructions, is documented in detail in a separate installation guide.
+This guide provides step-by-step instructions, accompanied by images and diagrams, to replicate the physical maze accurately.

+  For the full assembly process, solutions, and final setup, please refer to the guide: [guide](https://github.com/driessenslucas/researchproject/blob/main/hardware_installtion.md).

+  Integration with the Research: The physical maze's role in the research extends beyond a mere testing ground.
+It allows for a direct comparison between virtual simulations and real-world applications, thereby enhancing the validity and applicability of my findings.

 - **Web Application**